domdavis/auldlang/README.md

 ### Happy

-The `Happy` allocates memory for the program.
+The `Happy` instruction allocates memory for the program.
 It takes an argument which defines the size of the memory in cells.
 Zero is an invalid memory size so an argument must be provided. `Happy` is normally the first line in any Auld script as, by default, the defined memory is only 1 cell in size. `Happy` can be called at any